clouedoc/typescript-boilerplate/README.md

 	My newest TypeScript boilerplate, with Cookiecutter support for easy usage.
 </h3>

+I aim to update this boilerplate when I integrate new tools in my workflow.

 If you are looking for my older boilerplate template, you can find it [here](https://github.com/clouedoc/typescript-boilerplate-archive).

 ## Usage